mionisation/mionisation.github.io/_posts/2017-02-21-Comparing-transportation-project.markdown

 categories: blog
 ---
 ![Complete Visualization: Public vs. Car transportation cost in Vienna]({{ "img/energy/vis.png" | absolute_url }})
-With some time during my holidays, I took part in the "Open Energy Data Challenge 2017"[^2] organized by the City of Vienna council.
+With some time during my holidays, I took part in the Open Energy Data Challenge 2017[^2] organized by the City of Vienna council.
 The aim of the project was to come up with an original idea for putting the publicly available data of the most recent energy report[^1] to good use.

-#Looking through the data
+# Looking through the data

 For this, all participants received numerous excel files that contain all the data in a neat tabular form and additional visualizations used in the report.
 There were a lot of different attributes, but at the first glance, it was hard to put something useful together.
 The data included everything about consumption, prices and distribution of energy.
 By energy, everything was included - Fuel to power cars, electricity produced by various sources like wind farms or coal plants, and so on.
 It was split up into data on industry and private homes.
 Some of the attributes concerned only Vienna, some only different states, some information was only available aggregated on the whole of Austria.
 Some were only measures for the year 2013, others included dates back to 20, 30 years ago.
 It was a mess.